-As of March 31, 2002, we had a cash balance of \$3,487,024 and working capital of \$3,246,576.
-We believe that we can operate according to our current business plan for at least 24 months using our available cash reserves.
+We had cash and highly-liquid investments valued at \$4,664,678 as of June 30, 2002 and \$3,573,575 as of December 31, 2002, and working capital of \$3,425,367 as of June 30, 2002 and \$3,443,925 as of December 31, 2002.
+We believe that we can operate according to our current business plan for at least twelve months using our available reserves.
 To date, we have generated minimal revenues and we anticipate that our operating costs will exceed any revenues generated over the next several years.
 Therefore, we anticipate that we will be required to raise additional capital in the future in order to operate according to our current business plan.
-We may require additional funding in less than 24 months, and additional funding may not be available on favorable terms, if at all.
-If adequate funds are not available, we may be required to curtail operations significantly or to obtain funds through arrangements with collaborative partners or others that may require us to relinquish rights to certain of our technologies, product candidates, products or potential markets.
+We may require additional funding in less than twelve months, and additional funding may not be available on favorable terms, if at all.
+In addition, in connection with such funding, if we need to issue more equity securities than our certificate of incorporation currently authorizes, or more than 20% of the shares of common stock outstanding, we may need stockholder approval.
+If stockholder approval is not obtained or if adequate funds are not available, we may be required to curtail operations significantly or to obtain funds through arrangements with collaborative partners or others that may require us to relinquish rights to certain of our technologies, product candidates, products or potential markets.
 Investors may experience dilution in their investment from future offerings of our common stock.
 For example, if we raise additional capital by issuing equity securities, such an issuance would reduce the percentage ownership of existing stockholders.
-In addition, assuming the exercise of all options and warrants granted, as of March 31, 2002, we had 4,268,314 shares of common stock authorized but unissued, which may be issued from time to time by our board of directors without stockholder approval required.
+In addition, assuming the exercise of all options and warrants granted, we had 2,301,802 shares of common stock as of June 30, 2002 and 12,131,802 shares of common stock as of December 31, 2002, authorized but unissued, which may be issued from time to time by our board of directors without stockholder approval.
 Furthermore, we may need to issue securities that have rights, preferences and privileges senior to our common stock.
 Failure to obtain financing on acceptable terms would have a material adverse effect on our liquidity.